 How it all started

-In November 2015 Joby Fox was deeply moved by reports from the Mediterranean depicting the horrendous situation on Europe’s Southern shores.
-Feeling compelled to offer whatever help he can, Joby started volunteering on Lesvos.
-Soon he realized that first emergency help at landings could only do so much.
+In November 2015, Joby Fox was deeply moved by reports from the Mediterranean depicting the horrendous situation on Europe’s Southern shores.
+Feeling compelled to offer whatever help he could, Joby recruited Jude and a small team to start volunteering on Lesvos.
+Soon they realized that first emergency help at landings could only do so much.
 To prevent deaths at sea, a boat was needed.

-In January 2016, he got Jude on board and together they took the initiative to campaign for a boat.
-They finally got Mochara (Irish for “my friend”) thanks to a generous donation from the art world.
-With the help of many, Refugee Rescue has been operating ever since and has helped to rescue over 6000 lives since February 2016.
+In January 2016, Joby and Jude took the initiative to campaign for a boat.
+They were able to purchase our rescue boat MoChara (Irish for “my friend”) thanks to a generous donation from the art world.
+With the help of many, Refugee Rescue has been operating ever since and has now been helping to make the Aegean a little safer for more than two years.

-In 2017 we are still there and still needed - Refugee Rescue Boat and crew are out every day.
+In 2018, we are still there and needed - Our rescue boat MoChara and crew are out every day and 24/7 on call, always ready to launch at a minute's notice.
 We are the humanitarian front protecting and assisting people at sea on Europe's southern shores as they seek refuge from their war-torn countries.

-The video below shows what Jude and Joby encountered when they were first on Lesvos in November 2015.
-Please note that the video below might show disturbing and distressing imagery, however, this is sadly (still) the reality.
+The video below shows what Jude and Joby encountered when they first were on Lesvos in November 2015.
+Please note that the video below might show disturbing and distressing imagery.

-We have done our work through the support of individual donations and civilian support- direct action work.
+To sustain our operations, we have counted on the support of individual donations and civilian support- direct action work.
 Please continue your support to help us save lives!

 Michael Cecil (Chairman and voluntary skipper)